greenbrettmichael/WOWQueueCamper/README.md

   -h [ --help ]         Prints help menu
  ```

-rleft, rbottom, rwidth, and rheight are used together to set a custom rectangle to find the queue number in.
-This program defaults to 1920x1080 resolution where WOW is fullscreened.
-I suggest using an image manipulation program, like https://www.gimp.org/ to figure out what rectangle that you need.
+rleft, rbottom, rwidth, and rheight are deprecated, they were used together to set a custom rectangle to find the queue number in.
+This can still be used to override the automatic detection result.

 The current binary release is https://github.com/greenbrettmichael/WOWQueueCamper/releases/download/0.2/x64-binaries.zip if you simply want to use the tool and get going!